 California law protects the rights of pregnant women in the workplace.
 As an employer, you need to be aware of these rights.
 For most private businesses, this means you must not only refrain from behaviors that are considered pregnancy discrimination; you must also provide state-mandated leave for workers who are considered disabled due to “pregnancy, childbirth, or a related medical condition.”

-Valiant Law assists employers in meeting their legal obligations.
+Our team at Valiant Law assists employers in meeting their legal obligations.
 We can advise you in adopting policies and best practices to protect you against potential pregnancy discrimination claims.
 And, if there is a dispute or disagreement, we can also represent your interests in court.

 Understanding California’s Pregnancy Disability Leave Rules